onrdr/MovieSale-AspNetCoreMVC/README.md

 ## Notes
 ### The Url should be in this format : localhost:5000

-### The API uses SQLite as its database, so no additional setup is required for the database.
+### The project uses SQLite as its database and has initial data inside it, so no additional setup is required for the database.
+### But if you want to use another database from scratch, Just change the connection string in appsettings.json and make other settings in Program.cs
+### There is a Data Seeder class in program.cs as you will see and it will automatically seed the data to the DB just for the first time you run the project.

 ### You should now be able to run the project on your local machine now.